-Thanks to the internet and mobile devices with web services, customers are now in complete control and can filter out the noise or messages that do not benefit them.
+Thanks to the internet and mobile devices with web services, customers are now in complete control.
+They can filter out the noise or messages that do not benefit them.
 Anytime.
 Anywhere.

 Treat your content like a product

 With the rise and popularity of content marketing, it is important to treat information like a product.
-If you do so, you will be able to sell, cross-sell and up-sell more products and services, helping you drive business growth.
+If you do so, you will be able to sell, cross-sell and up-sell more products and services.
+This will help you drive business growth.

-With the rise of social media and content marketing, you need to report on our industry like the traditional media or modern online media sources do in many different mediums: text, video, images, etc.
+With the rise of social media and content marketing, you need to report on our industry like the traditional media or modern online media sources do.
+You need to do so in many different mediums: text, video, images, etc.

 Your competitors are more than just your traditional competitors.
 They are now your trade publications.
 The traditional media.
-Or any media outlet or blog or online publication that talks about your industry or the products and services you sell.
+They are any media outlet or blog or online publication.
+Anyone who talks about your industry or the products and services you sell is a competitor.

 Become a media company